Honestly not that important but there's a spelling error in Example #1: "Snm2_pwalk"

 }

-A chamada de função acima retornaria todos os objetos SNMP do agente SNMP em execução no host local. É possível percorrer os valores com um loop.
+?>A chamada de função acima retornaria todos os objetos SNMP do agente SNMP em execução no host local. É possível percorrer os valores com um loop.

 Honestly not that important but there's a spelling error in Example #1: "Snm2_pwalk"

-After some testing, I have found that SNMPWalk is considerably slower than multiple SNMPGet.
+Best to fix it so it doesn't confuse.After some testing, I have found that SNMPWalk is considerably slower than multiple SNMPGet.

 I was aiming to retrieve 6 Objects from a MIB; the device being polled was attached via a 100mbps network link.